Perspectives

 One of the main reasons PDFs remain popular is simple: they eliminate uncertainty.
 Instead of worrying about missing fonts, broken formatting, software compatibility, or accidental edits, you send a PDF and it arrives looking exactly as intended.
 The recipient gets the document.
 Not an approximation of it.

-This is especially valuable for documents where the exact presentation matters: resumes, client proposals, printed materials, official submissions, and anything read by someone who does not have your software.
+This is especially valuable for documents where exact presentation matters: resumes, client proposals, printed materials, official submissions, and anything read by someone who does not have your software.

 PDFs Age Well